 Office games are a great way to promote employee engagement and enhance workplace culture with several benefits as follows:

-• Boost morale: Playing games can help boost employee morale, as it provides a fun and lighthearted atmosphere that can improve the overall mood of the workplace.
+- Boost morale: Playing games can help boost employee morale, as they provide a fun and lighthearted atmosphere that can improve the overall mood of the workplace.

 2/ Office games can also be very convenient to implement.